November 2 - December 10, 2018

 Click Here for a Full list of Sports

-Sport is much too powerful a social tool to be excluded from our Nation’s 50th anniversary celebrations.
-The Barbados Olympic Association Inc. is therefore happy to join with National Sports Federations who are able to do so, to create the BOA 50th Anniversary Independence Games.
+Sport was such a powerful social tool that it was included as a part of Nation’s 50th-anniversary celebrations in 2016.
+The Barbados Olympic Association Inc. was happy to join with National Sports Federations to create the BOA 50th Anniversary Independence Games.

 The Games are intended to highlight the best of local sporting talent—both on the field, and in the administrative and coaching areas.
 They are also designed to expose Barbadian sports fans to live high-level competition between our best home based sporting talents.

 It is the intent of the BOA to make this into a regular multi-sport event at Independence and to create opportunities for Corporate Barbados to invest in sport through sponsorship and partnership in the events.
 The BOA will take responsibility for the quality of the event and minimum qualification standards will be implemented both for the athletes and for the administration and presentation of the competitions.